dell/redfish-ansible-module/README.md

 }
 ```

-These files are in the format *{{hostalias}}_{timestamp}}_{{datatype}}* and each contains valuable server inventory.
+These files are in the format *<hostalias>_<timestamp>_<datatype>* and each contains valuable server inventory.

 Some Redfish APIs are only available in 14G PowerEdge servers.
-If you run a task that is only available in 14G servers or is just not available in iDRAC (i.e. outdated firmware), you will see an error thrown out during playbook execution:
+In addition, availabilty of Redfish APIs varies in 13G and 12G servers (though we are working to make them uniform across all supported servers).
+If you run a task for a Redfish API that is not available in a server, you will see an error displayed during playbook execution:

 ```
 TASK [Get Firmware Inventory] *********************************************************************